rbabu98/Data_Wrangling_Projects_and_Tasks/README.md

 Midterm) Contains files related to the Midterm done in R. The midterm focused on finding multiple different ways to 'clean', articulate, and encrypt large data sets (i.e. mean imputation, encrypted fields, etc.).

 Final) The final contains 2 parts, one done in R and another done in SQL.
 The files contained are related to the articulation of patient (Blood pressure) data sets.

+*All passwords and usernames were removed from all files before publishing